 Two graphs in each pair of (ii), (iii), (iv), (v) are different spatial graphs, since one is knotted and the other is unknotted.
-We will prove these two graphs are $G$-equivalent by the method discussed in last subsection, thereofore finish the proof of Thoerem \ref{detailed-classification} of genus 11, 9, 121, 361.
+We will prove that these two graphs are $G$-equivalent by the method discussed in last subsection, therefore finishing the proof of Theorem \ref{detailed-classification} for genus 11, 9, 121, and 361.

 When $g=11$, we will prove that the representations induced by $a'$ in $\mathcal{O}_{28}$ and $b$ in $\mathcal{O}_{34}$ are equivalent.
 Using the Wirtinger presentation, we have the following.

 $\pi_1(a')\cong\pi_1(b)\cong D_2*_{\mathbb{Z}_2}D_3$.
 We choose three generators for $\pi_1(a')$: $u$ is the generator of $D_2\cap D_3\cong \Z_2$, $u_l$ is an order $2$ element in $D_2$ different from $u$, $u_r$ is an order $3$ element in $D_3$.
 Similarly choose generators $v$, $v_l$, $v_r$ for $\pi_1(b)$.
 Then the equivalence is given by: